2017steven/2017steven.github.io/README.md

 Hello, my name is Steven Nguyen and I am a first year student at Pasadena City College studying Computer Science!
 This is my first experience using github as well as my first introduction to web development!
+I am eager to learn and have been using resources such as Youtube and W3Schools in order to learn HTML and CSS in order to create a project for this internship!